-Welcome to the Eddy Correlation Research Lab at the University of Virginia.
-We work with the eddy correlation technique for underwater flux measurements in three main areas:
+Welcome to the Aquatic Eddy Covariance Research Lab at the University of Virginia.
+We work with the eddy covariance technique, also known as the eddy correlation technique, for underwater flux measurements in three main areas:

 The technique is more expensive and challenging to apply than traditional benthic flux methods, but it has several unique advantages:

-For most benthic ecosystems, the eddy correlation technique represents the closest we come today to measuring true in situ fluxes.
+For most benthic ecosystems, the eddy covariance technique represents the closest we come today to measuring true in situ fluxes.

 The technique has been used in the atmospheric boundary layer for many decades, and it is by far the most common approach for measuring fluxes between land and air.
 We hope to see a similar development for the aquatic environment as more experience is gained with the technique and more sensors are being developed.